hermitmaster/bookmark-manager/README.md

 ```

 These instructions may not work for your particular environment.
 This is simply a basic installation guideline.
-It is possible to create the database yourself in advance and create a MySQL user with restricted priveleges for
+It is possible to create the database yourself in advance and create a MySQL user with restricted privileges for
 security purposes (recommended!).
 You'll need to be familiar with JDBC connection strings and MySQL to perform this
 type of (advanced) installation.